-A colorful, oversized painting by Roy Lichtenstein anchors the living room in a chic, beach house by Nexus Designs.
+A colorful, oversized painting by Roy Lichtenstein provides a spark in this living room in a chic, beach house by Nexus Designs.
 On the coffee table is a Jeff Koons Balloon Dog in orange.
 In the corner on the left is a yellow bar cart by Room and Board.
 Can't afford any of these pricey things?
-No worries!
 You can find a broad range of repros and knockoffs online.Continue to 24 of 35 below.

 24 of 35